Physics-Embedded Neural ODEs for Learning Antagonistic Pneumatic Artificial Muscle Dynamics: Hybrid Neural ODE Model

 To validate the learned dynamics, an inverse formulation is used to synthesize pressure commands for prescribed motion and stiffness profiles.
 During execution, the pressure controller tracks the precomputed commands to drive the antagonistic joint (Fig.~\ref{fig:offline2online}).
 Given a desired joint trajectory $x_d(t)$ with corresponding velocity $\dot{x}_d(t)$, acceleration $\ddot{x}_d(t)$, and a target stiffness profile $K_d(t)$, we synthesize a feedforward antagonistic input at each time step by solving a constrained optimization problem for the chamber air masses $(m_f,m_e)$.
 The optimization is evaluated at the desired operating point $(x_d(t),\dot{x}_d(t))$ and enforces dynamic consistency with $\ddot{x}_d(t)$.

 The stiffness $K(t)$ is defined as a \emph{translational stiffness} at the pulley interface (N/mm),

-Because the learned force model $f_\theta(\cdot)$ uses piecewise-linear activations (LeakyReLU), the derivative $\partial f_\theta / \partial x$ is piecewise constant and discontinuous at activation boundaries.
-To obtain a smooth stiffness estimate at a given operating point, we approximate the local slope using a second-order central finite-difference:
+Because the learned scalar force model $f_\theta(\cdot)$ uses piecewise-linear activations (LeakyReLU), the derivative $\partial f_\theta / \partial x$ is piecewise constant and discontinuous at activation boundaries.
+To obtain a smooth stiffness estimate at a given operating point, we approximate the local slope using a smoothed second-order central-difference estimate:

 where $h$ is a small displacement increment used to approximate the local slope of the force-displacement relationship at the operating point.

-This scheme averages central difference estimates at step sizes $h$ and $2h$, which improves robustness to local irregularities in $f_\theta(\cdot)$ while retaining second-order accuracy.
+This averages central-difference slopes at $h$ and $2h$, reducing sensitivity to local LeakyReLU slope discontinuities while retaining second-order accuracy in smooth regions.

 At each time sample $t_k$, given the desired trajectory point $(x_{d,k}, \dot{x}_{d,k}, \ddot{x}_{d,k})$ and target stiffness $K_{d,k}$, we solve for the chamber masses $(m_f, m_e)$ via

 where the constraint enforces dynamic consistency with the desired acceleration.
 The tolerance $\varepsilon = 0.001$~mN is not always satisfied exactly; rather, it serves as a tight target that drives the solution toward the desired acceleration and improves tracking performance compared with looser tolerances.